CheezyBoi217/Eagler-Tester-1_8/README.md

-# Eagler-Tester
+# Eagler
-### Helping people get their EaglerCraft on their Apple devices.
+### Working on Eaglercraft projects so you don't have to! 😃 🎉